-Coming back from a gap year in 2013?
+Coming back from a gap year?
 This career planner will help you understand annual graduate recruitment trends, and how to make the most of them.

 With A-level results day approaching, not getting your grades is a reality for some.
 But hey, don't worry, we've got it covered in our questions on clearing.

-Aside from enjoying the social aspect of university life, it can be daunting to think about your future career when in the midst of gaining a degree.
-To help you get the most from 2012, this handy timeline from graduate recruitment website Milkround will help guide you to a top graduate job, whichever year you're in.
+It can be daunting to think about careers when in the midst of a university degree.
+This timeline will help guide you to a top graduate job this year.